-If you’re looking for more ideas, try one of these recipes or methods:
+If the buildup is particularly bad and you’re looking for more ideas, try one of these recipes or methods.

 - Recipe #1: 1/8 cup washing soda mixed with 1 quart warm water.
 Soak in mixture for several hours or overnight.
 Use a stiff brush after soaking then rinse well with water.